kashyapjoshi25/Data-driven-adversarial-user-detection-in-a-distributed-e-healthcare-environment/readMe.txt

 1)Upload four files (Named:y_train.npy,y_test.npy,train_data.npy,test_data.npy) on google drive(While uploading do not change the name and do not put in any folder)

-2)Open NS_Project.ipynb file in python notebook(Recommended: Google Colab)
+2)Open Finding_Anomaly.ipynb file in python notebook(Recommended: Google Colab)

 3)After Uploading fire run-all command(For Google Colab command is "Ctrl+F9" for run all).